MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/boot-and-uefi.md

 - The update OS is a minimal OS environment provided by Microsoft.
 This OS is used specifically for installing updates.

-- FFU flashing mode refers to a UEFI application that flashes an OS image to device storage.
+- Full Flash Update (FFU) image flashing mode refers to a UEFI application that flashes an OS image to device storage.
 Microsoft provides a UEFI flashing application which can be used in non-manufacturing scenarios.
 OEMs can also implement their own UEFI flashing application.
+For more information, see [Capture and apply Windows Full Flash Update (FFU) images](/windows-hardware/manufacture/desktop/deploy-windows-using-full-flash-update--ffu).

 ## SoC firmware boot loaders

 The SoC firmware boot loaders initialize the minimal set of hardware required for the device to run.
 The SoC firmware boot loaders are designed to finish as fast as possible, and nothing is drawn to the screen while they are running.
 After the SoC firmware boot loaders finish, the device is booted into the UEFI environment.

-The SoC firmware boot loaders also contain an emergency flashing capability that allows devices to be flashed when the boot environment is not stable and FFU-based flashing using the Microsoft-provided flashing tool is not possible.
+The SoC firmware boot loaders also contain an emergency flashing capability that allows devices to be flashed when the boot environment is not stable and Full Flash Update (FFU) image-based flashing using the Microsoft-provided flashing tool is not possible.
 Emergency flashing requires tools specific to the SoC.
 For more information, contact the SoC vendor.

 ## UEFI